 Plus, their fiber helps promotes healthy digestion, which can sometimes be an issue as you navigate food sensitivities or the best choice of formula for your child.

 Additionally, while other fruits like oranges and strawberries tend to get all the credit for vitamin C, blueberries are a surprising source of this micronutrient, at 14 milligrams (mg) per cup.
-(Babies 7 to 12 months old need 50 mg of vitamin C daily.)
+(Babies 7 to 12 months old need

 As for other micronutrients, blueberries provide smaller amounts of potassium, which is required for proper nerve function and muscle contraction.
 They also contain certain B vitamins as well as manganese and copper, nutrients that are important for bone health.